hopandfork/hopandfork.github.io/_posts/2017-02-17-vbox_debian_multicore.md

 ```
 make olddefconfig
 ```
-6. Now from the version 3.0 you can use `make deb-pkg` to compile the kernel and create the ".deb" packages (see [kernel-handbook.alioth.debian.org](https://kernel-handbook.alioth.debian.org/ch-common-tasks.html#s-common-official))
+6. Now from version 3.0 you can use `make deb-pkg` to compile the kernel and create the ".deb" packages (see [kernel-handbook.alioth.debian.org](https://kernel-handbook.alioth.debian.org/ch-common-tasks.html#s-common-official))
 7. After the compiling process install the kernel
 ```
 #from the kernel source directory